owlboy/greatpug-public/README.md

 * More Face Weighted Normals

 #### 11/04/17
-* Small Cieling Vents Added
+* Small Ceiling Vents Added
 * Face Weighted Normals on various objects
-* Facuets in the bathrooms now work
+* Faucets in the bathrooms now work
 * Toilets have been scrubbed

 #### 10/30/17